SaiDeepak11081/airbnb-nyc-tableau-dashboard/README.md

 ---

 ## 🔗 Live Interactive Version
-If published on Tableau Public, link here:
+The link to the Dashboard is here:
 [View on Tableau Public](https://public.tableau.com/app/profile/sai.deepak3232/viz/AirbnbNYCDashboard_17545894876070/Dashboard1)

 ---